ZdravkoKirilov/weatherapp/README.md

 ## Overview

-The Appcelerator Arrow Framework is used, with a single API and a single Route The public Weather API used is DarkSky: https://darksky.net/dev/ via an npm package wrapper: https://www.npmjs.com/package/dark-sky
+The Appcelerator Arrow Framework is used, with a single API and a single Route

+The public Weather API used is DarkSky: https://darksky.net/dev/ via an npm package wrapper: https://www.npmjs.com/package/dark-sky

 The current location of the user is used if available, by trying to obtain the user's IP address server-side (won't work for localhost:8080).
 It should be enhanced to use also a client-side solution like HTML5's Geolocation API;

 In case of missing coordinates, the application defaults to Sofia, Bulgaria

+.env is publicly available for now, for obvious reasons

 ## Get Started